MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/porting-apps/migrate-a-unity-2019-project-to-openxr.md

 ## 5. Use the Mixed Reality Feature Tool to install more packages

-As mentioned earlier, our [Mixed Reality Feature Tool brief guide](mrft-basics-short-version.md) gives you basic, general information on how to use the Tool to import packages.
-Once you're in the Tool, select the packages below.
+Use the Mixed Reality Feature Tool to import the packages below.

 1. If you’re using ASA, open the **Azure Mixed Reality Services** drop-down and select the latest version of **Azure Spatial Anchors SDK Core** and **Azure Spatial Anchors SDK for Windows**.
 1. Open the **Platform Support** drop-down and select the latest version of **Mixed Reality OpenXR Plugin.**